BabylonJS/Documentation/content/contribute/toBabylon/HowToContribute.md

 - @lts/gui
 - babylonjs-gui

 It will run the build in sequence (because of the predefined dependencies), but will skip building a package if it hasn't changed since the last build call.
-So calling `npx nx run build babylonjs` will build dev, lts, and public, but those 3 will be ready when building babylonjs-gui and will not build again.
+So calling `npx nx run babylonjs:build` will build dev, lts, and public, but those 3 will be ready when building babylonjs-gui and will not build again.

 This should be used only when you want to build the public packages in the repository, and will mainly be used by the CI.
 However, nx is available to you and is a very powerful tool.
 In the future we might integrate it more in the repository.
 TO read more about nx: [https://nx.dev/getting-started/intro](https://nx.dev/getting-started/intro)